Casa Systems (NASDAQ:CASA) Releases FY 2022 Earnings Guidance

-Casa Systems (NASDAQ:CASA – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Casa Systems (NASDAQ:CASA – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.100-$0.280 for the period, compared to the Thomson Reuters consensus estimate of $0.230.
 The company issued revenue guidance of $380 million-$430 million, compared to the consensus revenue estimate of $397.21 million.

-A number of analysts have recently commented on the stock.
-Macquarie assumed coverage on shares of Casa Systems in a research note on Friday, January 21st.
-They set an outperform rating and a $8.00 target price for the company.
-Northland Securities cut shares of Casa Systems from an outperform rating to a market perform rating and cut their target price for the stock from $11.00 to $7.00 in a research note on Monday, November 22nd.
-Morgan Stanley dropped their price objective on shares of Casa Systems from $9.00 to $6.50 and set an equal weight rating for the company in a research note on Monday, November 22nd.
-TheStreet cut shares of Casa Systems from a c rating to a d+ rating in a research note on Friday, February 25th.
-Finally, Zacks Investment Research raised shares of Casa Systems from a strong sell rating to a hold rating in a research note on Tuesday, January 4th.
-Four equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $7.90.
+Casa Systems (NASDAQ:CASA – Get Rating) last released its earnings results on Thursday, February 24th.
+The company reported $0.04 EPS for the quarter.
+Casa Systems had a return on equity of 0.38% and a net margin of 0.80%.
+The company had revenue of $105.10 million during the quarter, compared to analysts’ expectations of $103.90 million.
+During the same quarter last year, the business posted $0.23 EPS.
+On average, equities analysts expect that Casa Systems will post 0.1 earnings per share for the current year.

-A number of large investors have recently bought and sold shares of CASA.
-BNP Paribas Arbitrage SA raised its position in Casa Systems by 334.2% in the third quarter.
-BNP Paribas Arbitrage SA now owns 6,635 shares of the company’s stock valued at $45,000 after purchasing an additional 5,107 shares during the period.
-Wells Fargo & Company MN grew its stake in shares of Casa Systems by 147.7% in the fourth quarter.
-Wells Fargo & Company MN now owns 18,619 shares of the company’s stock valued at $106,000 after buying an additional 11,103 shares in the last quarter.
-Jane Street Group LLC acquired a new stake in shares of Casa Systems in the third quarter valued at $122,000.
-Bank of America Corp DE grew its stake in shares of Casa Systems by 55.7% in the fourth quarter.
-Bank of America Corp DE now owns 27,345 shares of the company’s stock valued at $155,000 after buying an additional 9,783 shares in the last quarter.
-Finally, Citigroup Inc. grew its stake in shares of Casa Systems by 61.7% in the fourth quarter.
-Citigroup Inc. now owns 51,563 shares of the company’s stock valued at $292,000 after buying an additional 19,675 shares in the last quarter.
-Institutional investors own 68.25% of the company’s stock.
+Large investors have recently modified their holdings of the company.
+BNP Paribas Arbitrage SA increased its holdings in Casa Systems by 334.2% during the third quarter.
+BNP Paribas Arbitrage SA now owns 6,635 shares of the company’s stock valued at $45,000 after buying an additional 5,107 shares during the period.
+Jane Street Group LLC purchased a new position in Casa Systems during the third quarter valued at approximately $122,000.
+Wells Fargo & Company MN increased its holdings in Casa Systems by 147.7% during the fourth quarter.
+Wells Fargo & Company MN now owns 18,619 shares of the company’s stock valued at $106,000 after buying an additional 11,103 shares during the period.
+Bank of America Corp DE increased its holdings in Casa Systems by 55.7% during the fourth quarter.
+Bank of America Corp DE now owns 27,345 shares of the company’s stock valued at $155,000 after buying an additional 9,783 shares during the period.
+Finally, Millennium Management LLC purchased a new position in Casa Systems during the second quarter valued at approximately $389,000.
+68.25% of the stock is currently owned by institutional investors and hedge funds.

 Casa Systems, Inc engages in the provision and development of digital cable video and broadband services.
 Its products include cable, fixed, mobile, optical, Wi-Fi networks, and Casa access devices.
 The company was founded by Jerry Guo in 2003 and is headquartered in Andover, MA.